Get insider access

 3. Best 27-Inch OLED Monitor

-If you find the 32-inch screens of the Samsung Odyssey OLED G8/G80SD S32DG80 or the LG 32GS95UE-B too big, there are some great smaller OLEDs with 27-inch screens, like the Gigabyte AORUS FO27Q3.
+If you find the 32-inch screens of the Samsung Odyssey OLED G8/G80SD S32DG80 or the LG 32GS95UE-B too big, there are some great smaller OLEDs with 27-inch screens, like the MSI MPG 271QRX QD-OLED.
 It's a QD-OLED like the Samsung, but it's different because it has a lower 1440p resolution, so images aren't as detailed.
 However, it has a 360Hz refresh rate, so it's a good sweet spot between detailed images and a responsive feel, and it's a fantastic choice for PC gaming.

-As expected, motion looks sharp, and it has HDMI 2.1 bandwidth to take full advantage of HDMI 2.1 graphics cards.
-Besides that, it delivers picture quality similar to that of the Samsung, with vivid colors and bright highlights.
-It competes against other monitors with the same specs, and what makes it better is that it has a few useful features like a KVM switch and USB-C port.
+As expected, motion looks sharp, and this monitor has HDMI 2.1 bandwidth to fully take advantage of HDMI 2.1 graphics cards.
+It delivers picture quality similar to that of the Samsung, with vivid colors and bright highlights.
+It competes against other monitors with the same specs, but what makes it better is that it has a few useful features like a KVM switch and USB-C port.

-There are other 27-inch OLED gaming monitors that you can find for less than the Gigabyte, which is useful if you're on a more limited budget.
-One of those is the ASUS ROG Strix OLED XG27AQDMG, which has a WOLED panel.
-It gets brighter than most OLEDs, great if you want to use it in a well-lit room, but it has a lower 240Hz refresh rate than the Gigabyte.
+Other 27-inch OLED gaming monitors are available for less than the MSI, which is useful if you're on a more limited budget.
+One is the ASUS ROG Strix OLED XG27AQDMG, which has a WOLED panel.
+It's brighter than most OLEDs, which is great if you want to use it in a well-lit room, but it has a lower 240Hz refresh rate than the MSI.

 See our review